the-road-to-learn-react/the-road-to-learn-react/manuscript/foreword.md

 **What are the reading formats?** In addition to the .pdf, .epub, and .mobi formats, you can read it in pure markdown on [GitHub](https://github.com/rwieruch/the-road-to-learn-react).
 In general I recommend reading it on a suitable format, otherwise the code snippets will have ugly line breaks.

-**Will you add more chapters in the future?** You can have a look at the changelog chapter for major updates that already happened.
+**Will you add more chapters in the future?** You can have a look at the Change Log chapter for major updates that already happened.
 There will be unannounced improvements in between all the time.
 In general it depends on the community whether I continue to work on the book.
 If there is an acceptance for the book, I will deliver more chapters and improve the old material.
 I will keep the content up to date with recent best practices, concepts and patterns.
 I would love to hear your thoughts about possible chapters to improve and enrich the learning experience.

 {pagebreak}

-# Changelog
+# Change Log

 **10. January 2017:**